chasemolenaar/noda/README.md

 #### Core Ideas
 Noda targets a Python audience, sharing many ideas and constructs.
 Here's how it compares to Python:

-#### Similarites With Python
+#### Similarites To Python
 1. Indices start at 0
-2. Indentation sensitivity (for conditionals and loops)
+2. Slices `start:stop` include `start`, exclude `stop`
+3. Indentation sensitivity (ifs, loops, classes, etc.)
-3. Pythonic keywords and built-ins are valid
+4. Pythonic keywords and built-ins are valid
-4. Operations are elementwise on arrays/dataframes
+5. Operations are elementwise on arrays/dataframes
-5. Dict, set, dataframe, tuple, and array syntax
+6. Dict, set, dataframe, tuple, and array syntax
-6. Embeddable, can import Python libraries
+7. Embeddable, can import Python libraries
-7. Similar OOP, dataclass support, decorators
+8. Similar OOP, dataclass support, decorators

-#### Differences With Python
+#### Differences From Python
 1. Comments use `//` and `/* */`
 2. Exponentiation is `^`, floor division is `\`
 3. Stride indexing follows `start:step:stop`